chaitanyakumar-d/chaitanyakumar-d/README.md

 ### 🚀 About Me

-I'm a Data Scientist with 5 years of experience, currently at Piper Sandler, where I:
+I'm a Sr Data Scientist with 5 years of experience, currently at Piper Sandler, where I:
 - 🤖 Build AI-driven solutions using LLMs (GPT-4, Claude, LLaMA)
 - 🔮 Develop generative AI pipelines with DALL·E 2, GANs, and Stable Diffusion
-- 🎯 Create autonomous AI agents and agentic workflows using LangChain
+- 🎯 Create autonomous AI agents and agentic workflows using LangChain and RAG
 - 📊 Reduce analyst turnaround time by 50% through LLM-powered research assistance
 - 🧠 Design and deploy machine learning solutions for financial analytics